Expedition Overview | Wreck Overview | The Bow | The Midsection | The Stern | Debris, Pt 1 | Debris, Pt 2 | Debris, Pt 3 | Memorial Plaque

 The midsection appears to lie flat on the ocean floor, but footage of the forward end and both barbettes indicates this end of the hull is at an angle of approximately 30-45°.
 No major compression folds or fractures were noted in the hull, so it is not believed that the midsection is actually twisted or warped.
 Its highly possible that the odd angle of the forward end is caused by undulations in the sea floor.

 The midsection is corroded in places and coated by a layer of sediment.
-Despite this, there are ample signs of the AP507B grey paint worn on Hood's exterior, as well as the white paint used on her interior.
-The underside red, already faded in May 1941 (it had been a few months since the underside was painted and Hood had seen a good deal of action since), was almost non-existent.
+Despite this, there are signs of the Home Fleet Dark Grey paint worn on Hood's exterior, as well as the white paint used on her interior.
+The underside red, already well worn/faded in May 1941 (it had been several months since the underside was painted and Hood had seen a good deal of action since), was almost non-existent.

 The stern section is located in the eastern debris filed, northeast of the bow.
 It is approximately 125ft/38m long overall and is composed of two main segments: The rearmost segment (very end of the stern) is quite intact and is sticking up from the seabed at an angle of about 45°, while also canting to starboard somewhat.
 This rear segment is roughly 75ft/23m in length.